Interview by Ernesta Šimkutė and Elizaveta Mikhailova

 Shown: SDVIG Studio for the Performing Arts (Saint Petersburg, November 7, 2018), Multimedia Art Museum (Moscow, January 28, 2019), "What if they came to Moscow" showcase, CC ZIL (Moscow, March 23, 2019), Shelter (Helsinki, 7 June 2019), Hellerau (Dresden, January January 24-25, 2020), Kleine Humbolt Gallery (Berlin, February 1, 2020).

 Welcome to our garden!
 Peep, listen, sniff!
 Stare, inhale, absorb!
 Enjoy!
 Here women and flowers spray the vital forces of nature.
 Do not get off the tracks!
-In our collection of flora and fauna woman is presented as a sexual object side by side to other objects of wildlife.
+In our collection of flora and fauna women are presented side by side with other objects of wildlife.

 The Garden is a collection of exotic plants, searching for power in vulnerability.
 It is a research of affect and hybridity ironically built around the concept of objectification.